edmondscommerce/doctrine-static-meta/docs/Getting-Started.md

-  dbal:run-sql                       Executes arbitrary SQL directly from the command line. dsm dsm:generate:entity                Generate an Entity dsm:generate:relations             Generate relations traits for your entities.
-Optionally filter down the list of entities to generate relationship traits for dsm:set:relation                   Set a relation between 2 entities.
+  dbal:run-sql                       Executes arbitrary SQL directly from the command line. dsm dsm:generate:entity                Generate an Entity dsm:generate:field                 Generate a field dsm:generate:relations             Generate relations traits for your entities.
+Optionally filter down the list of entities to generate relationship traits for dsm:set:field                      Set an Entity as having a Field dsm:set:relation                   Set a relation between 2 entities.
 The relation must be one of EdmondsCommerce\DoctrineStaticMeta\CodeGeneration\Generator\RelationsGenerator::RELATION_TYPES orm orm:clear-cache:metadata           Clear all metadata cache of the various cache drivers